matthieuSolente/mso-faux-absolute/README.md

 So we will build our block with an image and then a text block that is supposed to be positioned on top.
 This is a basic example without a minimum style, which will have to be adapted for each particular case.

 When you use mso-elements, you may see a white dotted border around the first element used.
-In this case, placing this span makes it possible to completely reduce this border.
+In this case, placing the following span makes it possible to completely reduce this border.
 It can be placed above the first element, inside, just after the first div, or alternatively, at the highest level of the email, to be sure that any margin does not alter your design:

 ```
 <span style="mso-element-wrap:none;mso-element-left:center;font-size:0"></span>